ProteinGym/proteingym-benchmark/CONTRIBUTING.md

 ```

 > [!TIP]
 > By default, all pipelines configured by `dvc.yaml` will be recursively checked when executing `dvc repro`.
 As a result, if either `datasets.json` or `models.json` is missing in any pipelines, there will throw an error.
-So the command option `--single-item` is used to restrict what gets checked by turning off the recursive search for changed dependencies.
+So the command option `--single-item` is used to restrict what gets checked by turning off the recursive search for changed dependencies for all pipelines.
+>
+> For example, if you run `dvc repro ... --single-item` in `local` folder, only `datasets.json` and `models.json` in `local` folder are checked for its `dvc.yaml` dependencies, but not also in `aws` folder.

 ### Environment Comparison